-The Company has entered into an investment management agreement with SiVest (the "Investment Management Agreement"), pursuant to which the Company will pay SiVest a fee for providing investment management services consisting of two components-a base management fee and an incentive fee.
+The Company has entered into an investment management agreement (the "Investment Management Agreement") with SiVest Group, Inc. ("SiVest," or the "Adviser"), pursuant to which the Company will pay SiVest a fee for providing investment management services consisting of two components-a base management fee and an incentive fee.

 The base management fee will be calculated at an annual rate of 2.00% of our gross assets.
 For services rendered under the Investment Management Agreement, the base management fee will be payable quarterly in arrears.
-The base management fee will be calculated based on the average of (1) the value of the our gross assets at the end of the current calendar quarter and (2) the value of our gross assets at the end of the preceding calendar quarter; and will be appropriately adjusted for any share issuances or repurchases during the current calendar quarter.
+The base management fee will be calculated based on the average of (1) the value of our gross assets at the end of the current calendar quarter and (2) the value of our gross assets at the end of the preceding calendar quarter; and will be appropriately adjusted for any share issuances or repurchases during the current calendar quarter.
 Base management fees for any partial month or quarter will be pro-rated.